 Man accused of prostituting Fort Bragg soldier sentenced, reports to prison

-A man accused of forcing a Fort Bragg soldier into prostitution last year was scheduled Wednesday to report to a U.S. marshal and federal prison to begin his 21/2-year prison sentence, according to court documents.
+FAYETTEVILLE, N.C.
+(Tribune News Service) — A man accused of forcing a Fort Bragg soldier into prostitution last year was scheduled Wednesday to report to a U.S. marshal and federal prison to begin his 2½-year prison sentence, according to court documents.

-Jibri Quandel Thomas, 23, of the 3200 block of Brookemere Place, was sentenced to 30 months imprisonment and five years of supervised release Aug.
+Jibri Quandel Thomas, 23, was sentenced to 30 months imprisonment and five years of supervised release Aug.
 31. It was not clear if the Fort Bragg soldier was one of four victims known as "Jane Does 1-4" in court documents.

 He entered a guilty plea of transportation for illegal sexual activity on that day.
 Four other counts against him were dismissed at that time.